combinatorylogic/soc/README.md

 higher-level HDL synthesis.

 Default backend ("small1") is a placeholder for experimenting with various future CPU designs and compiler backend techniques.
-There will be many other designs working within the same SoC and toolchain infrastructure.

 The default backend is targeting a toy stack machine, implemented on Spartan6 FPGAs.
 Sample SoCs are included for [LogiPi](http://valentfx.com/logi-pi/) and [Digilent Atlys](http://www.digilentinc.com/Products/Detail.cfm?Prod=ATLYS) boards.